-In 2017-2018, I will be directing the third-year modules “Latin America: Democratisation and Development” and “International Relations of the Americas” (PO396 and PO397).
-I will also direct the MA modules “Examining Rising World Powers” and "Comparing Rising World Powers” (PO9B7 and PO9A9).
-I was recently recognized as a Fellow of The Higher Education Academy.
-In the past, I have taught classes at the undergraduate and graduate levels on U.S.-Latin American relations, U.S. foreign policy, Latin American politics, international organizations and global governance, International Relations theory (English and Spanish), and small states.
+During my time at Warwick, in addition to those two modules, I have directed the MA modules, “Examining Rising World Powers” (PO9B7) and "Comparing Rising Powers" (PO9A9).
+I am a Fellow of The Higher Education Academy.
+Before joining Warwick, I taught classes at the undergraduate and graduate levels on U.S.-Latin American relations, U.S. foreign policy, Latin American politics, international organizations and global governance, International Relations theory (English and Spanish), and small states.

 Since joining PAIS, I have been nominated for several University Awards, including "Brilliant Newcomer," "Student Experience" (highly commended), and "Research Contribution" (short-listed), and for the Warwick SU Transforming Education Awards.